1988 Democratic National Convention: Vice presidential nomination

 With Jackson's supporters demanding that he receive the vice-presidential nomination as his reward for coming in second, the Dukakis campaign decided to nominate Senator Bentsen by voice vote, rather than a roll call.
 This would become the tradition.

 Platform

-Abortion
+Reproductive Rights

 The platform added "the fundamental right of reproductive choice should be guaranteed regardless of ability to pay".